ibm-cloud-docs/FileStorage/brocade-vrouter-vyatta-set-guide-vmware-environments-endurance-or-performance-storage.md

 commit
 save
 ```
-### Configure SNAT for External Access
+### Configuring SNAT for External Access

-In this step, we will configure SNAT so that management VMs and VMs on the capacity cluster can access the Internet.
-From this step forward, configuration only needs to be done on one Brocade vRouter (Vyatta) since we will sync the setup at a later point in time.
+In this step, SNAT is configured so that management VMs and VMs on the capacity cluster can access the internet.
+From this step forward, configuration needs to be done on only one Brocade vRouter (Vyatta) since the setup is going to be synced later.

 Use the following commands in configure mode:
 ```